Skip to content

 Your program should measure the average linear speed that the ISS is travelling around the Earth, not how much the ISS is rotating.

 Once Astro Pi Mission Control has received your program, it will be tested to make sure it works and does not contain any functionality that might adversely affect the ISS or its networks.
-The best programs will be selected to be deployed on the ISS and receive ‘flight status’, and we will notify the teams that created these by the end of April 2025.
+The best programs will be selected to be deployed on the ISS and receive ‘flight status’, and we will notify the teams that created these by the end of April 2026.
 The selected entries will be uplinked to the ISS and deployed on the Astro Pi computers on board.
-The programs will run on the ISS in April – May 2025 (depending on ISS operational constraints).
+The programs will run on the ISS between April and May 2026 (depending on ISS operational constraints).

 Program requirements checklist